pcapexpress/pcapexpress.github.io/about.md

      style="width: 25%; float: left; margin-right: 20px; margin-bottom: 20px;"
      alt="Author">

+<p><br><br>Stay a while and Listen!<br>Here wrights to you a gentelman and a scholar.<br>
+A former Beer Brewing proffesional of 10ish years of expieriece.
+That proffsiosn gave me teh oportunity to travel around, I had contracts in 4 different countries over the years, and I am very fortunate and grateful for that.<br>
-<p><br><br>Here wrights to you a gentelman and a scholar.
-A former Beer Brewing proffesional of 10ish years that decided to hang up his old brewing cap and switch the phisical labour to something that is more mentaly stimulating.
-Enter a new drive for the IT security sector.
-The goal is to become a fully fledged SOC analyst with the ability to specialize when neccesary in network trafic analisys and malware reverse engineering.
-Curently residing on an island just of the coast of Croatia I have picked up kayaking and have been training hard.
-As a result I am a certified trip leader and instructor, the achivement im proud of the most is learning the C to C roll. </p>
+But the moment comes for changes, I decided to hang up my Ol' Brewi'n Cap and dawn some sort of ...
+Thinking Bonnet and do something a touch more mentaly stimulating work wise.
+Enter a era of self aducation and gravitation towards the IT security sector.
+The goal is to become a fully fledged SOC analyst with the ability to specialize in network trafic analisys and digital forensics.
+I have developed a taste for entry level Pen Testing, did a bunch of capture the flag boxes with TryHackMe, and mostly failed but learned a whole bunch in teh process.<br>
+Curently residing on an island just of the coast of Croatia I have picked up kayaking.
+Regular sessions on teh sea and participating in acredeted courses have yielded 3 certificates and a set of practical skills I never knew I would chase afetr.
+As a result I am a certified trip leader and instructor, the maneuver im proud of the most is certantly the the C to C roll. </p>
 <div style="clear: both;"></div>

 CAREER GOALS